England national under-20 football team

 England national under-20 football team, also known as England Under-20s or England U20(s), represents England in association football at an under-20 age level and is controlled by the Football Association, the governing body for football in England.

 England were champions of the FIFA U-20 World Cup, after defeating Venezuela in the final of the 2017 tournament.
-Since the 2017–18 season, England contest the Under 20 Elite League.

-The team are currently managed by Ian Foster.
+From October 2023, the squad was rebranded as the England Men's Elite League Squad to reflect their participation in the Under 20 Elite League.
+This reverted back to England U20s in August 2025.